styleflasher/ezdocker-stack/Readme.md

     containers for that, please read below for instructions)

+8. HTTPS Setup

+    Follow the steps in the HTTPS section below.
+If https is not needed, comment following lines in

+config/apache/sites-available/001-dynamic-vhost-ez5.conf

+    #SSLEngine on
+    #SSLCertificateFile /etc/ssl/certs/apache.crt
+    #SSLCertificateKeyFile /etc/ssl/private/apache.key

 ## Starting the Environment

 You can use the `stack.sh` script to start/stop the development environment.